Thursday, 17 April 2025

 The van in front of her had apparently hoped to either ram her in an intercept or shoot her otherwise.

-All that went out the window when Winnow yanked her weight forward, balanced perfectly as she gently squeezed the brake, the motorcycle sliding on its front wheel, losing some speed but still going smoothly forward, the van’s attempted ramming making it overshoot and drive PAST Winnow as she drove behind them, slamming her bike ‘s rear wheel back down as she aimed, even as she twisted in her own turn.
+All that went out the window when Winnow yanked her weight forward, balanced perfectly as she gently squeezed the brake, the motorcycle sliding on its front wheel, losing some speed but still going smoothly forward, the van’s attempted ramming making it overshoot and drive PAST Winnow as she drove behind them, slamming her bike's rear wheel back down as she aimed, even as she twisted in her own turn to fully zero in.

 Three shots blew out the rear right tire, making the van twist.
 Winnow sighted the gas tank and fired the rest of the clip, adding in a touch of Stream extra kick.